The Bag Man: Plot

-Ned becomes suspicious that Jack has a guest in his room and calls the sheriff when Jack refuses to pay the double occupancy fee.
+Ned becomes suspicious that Jack has a guest in his room and calls the sheriff.
 Sheriff Larson briefly questions Jack, and, after Larson leaves, Jack threatens Ned.
-Increasingly worried about the safety of the bag, Jack buries it near the motel, only to be caught by Ned, who is now out of his wheelchair.
-Jack kills Ned and returns to the motel, where Larson arrests him under suspicion of Ned's disappearance.
+Increasingly worried about the safety of the bag, Jack buries it near the motel carpark only to be caught by Ned, who is now out of his wheelchair.
+Jack kills Ned and returns to the motel, where Larson arrests him under suspicion of Ned's very recent disappearance.
+It is unclear who reported Ned as a missing person as he was gone 15 minutes.

 As Larson prepares to torture Jack for information, Rivka shows up.
 Larson threatens to rape her, but she overpowers a deputy and frees Jack, who then kills Larson.
 When Rivka demonstrates detailed knowledge of the bag, Jack becomes suspicious of her again, but she points out that she has saved his life.
 Somewhat mollified, he retrieves the bag and waits in room fourteen.
 Dragna finally appears, disappointed in Jack's apparent lack of trust.
 Nonetheless satisfied that Jack has not looked in the bag, Dragna explains that the whole situation was a test of Jack's skills and character, as he doubted Jack's resolve in the wake of Jack's fiancee's unsolved murder some months earlier.
 The motel and the local cops are all on Dragna's payroll, and were all (unwittingly) part of the test.

 As Dragna prepares to leave, Rivka spontaneously tells Jack that she looked in the bag.
 Frustrated, Jack points out that Dragna will now kill them both.
 Jack dutifully reports Rivka's action to Dragna, who orders her killed.
 Jack instead kills Dragna's bodyguard, who wounds Rivka.
 Jack hunts down Dragna, and both are wounded.
 Jack looks in the bag and discovers the head of his fiancee, whom Dragna had killed in order to prevent Jack from quitting the murder-for-hire business.
 Trying to persuade Jack to surrender, Dragna destroys the hotel (where Rivka supposedly is) with remote-detonated explosives.
 Moments later, Rivka appears and saves Jack by killing Dragna, but she is shot again.
 Later, in Dragna's lawyer's office, Rivka reveals herself as Dragna's mistress and personal assassin who was sent to the motel to ensure things went Dragna's way.
 She collects a five million dollar reward for Jack's assassination, and she and Jack drive off together.